 We may also measure your wellbeing through the World Health Organisation, ‘WHO-5’, where, in response to five statements, we will ask you to tell us how you’ve been feeling over the last two weeks.

 Anonymity is the biggest concern individuals have when they complete a b-Heard survey.
 For voices to be heard and actions to be taken, we require you to answer your b-Heard survey truthfully.
 Incorrectly responding to a b-Heard survey, you are rendering the survey as useless and therefore the result meaningless.
 Please be assured your individual responses are never accessible by anyone associated with you or at your workplace.
 Please be assured we will always keep your survey responses confidential.

-At the end of the survey, you will be provided the opportunity to give direct feedback to your employer.
-We will not identify you with the feedback, however, do take care not to identify yourself when providing feedback with these comment boxes, these individual responses will be provided to your employer as anonymous feedback.
+At the end of the survey, you will be provided the opportunity to give direct feedback.
+Best Companies will review samples of responses and conduct comment analysis, this is to ensure the integrity of our accolades.
+Depending on the subscription service being provided, some employers will also receive your comments as direct feedback.
+We will not specifically identify you with the feedback, however, do take care not to identify yourself by describing something personal, which would only apply to you.

 Our websites and cookies

 Website usage data is collected by cookies (with your consent) to provide Best Companies with analytics.
 Data is tracked at visitor level, to understand how the site is used.
 The ability to attribute marketing leads from across multiple campaigns, ads, and keywords.
 This gives us an insight on how a visitor arrived at our website, what device is being used, such as a phone, tablet, or desktop, including interactions whilst on our site, such as the option to phone Best Companies.
 All of these analytics combined allow us to further develop our websites, improve the experience of visitors and measure where our marketing initiatives have been successful.